 Human rights are the biggest thorn in the side of the relationship.
 Although disagreements over Vietnam's human rights record have not prevented the two sides from improving relations, they do appear to create a ceiling for the speed and extent of these improvements.
-Vietnam is a one-party, authoritarian state ruled by the Vietnamese Communist Party (VCP), which appears to be following a strategy of permitting most forms of personal and religious expression while selectively repressing individuals and organizations that it deems a threat to the party's monopoly on power.
-Most observers contend that the government, which already had tightened restrictions on dissent and criticism since 2007, has further intensified its suppression since early 2011.
+Vietnam is a oneparty, authoritarian state ruled by the Vietnamese Communist Party (VCP), which appears to be following a strategy of permitting most forms of personal and religious expression while selectively repressing individuals and organizations that it deems a threat to the party's monopoly on power.
+Most human rights observers contend that the government, which already had tightened restrictions on dissent and criticism since 2007, further intensified its suppression in the first half of 2013.

 Some human rights advocates have argued that the United States should use Vietnam's participation in the TPP FTA talks as leverage to pressure Hanoi to improve the country's human rights situation.
-Also, since the 107th Congress, various legislative attempts have been made to link the provision of U.S. aid to the Vietnam's human rights record.
-Vietnam is one of the largest recipients of U.S. assistance in East Asia; since the late 2000s, annual U.S. aid typically surpasses \$100 million, much of it for health-related activities.
+Also, since the 107th Congress, various legislative attempts have been made to link the provision of U.S. aid, as well as arms sales, to Vietnam's human rights record.